suoto/hdl_string_format/README.md

 ### sformat

-Very similar to `fprint`, only that it returns the string.
+Very similar to `fprint`, only that it returns a string.
 The example above would look like

 ```vhdl